dgrisham/masters/proposal/doc/proposal.md

 Bitswap is the layer of IPFS that incentivizes users to share data.
 A Bitswap *reciprocation function* determines which peers to send data to, and in what relative quantities.
-The input to the reputation function is a set of metrics that may be used to weight peers -- e.g. peer bandwidth, reputation, and/or location.
+The input to the reputation function is a set of metrics that may be used to weigh peers -- e.g. peer bandwidth, reputation, and/or location.
 The output is a set of weights, one for each peer, that assign the relative resource allocations for the peers.
 These weights are periodically recalculated to reflect changes in both the network and peer behavior.